Greers Ferry Lake Tailwater | Little Red River

 - Anglers may use no more than one fishing rod or pole at a time and must attend it at all times.

-- Multiple point hooks with barbs are allowed, unless fishing with bait or inside the Catch-and-Release Areas.
+- Multiple point hooks with barbs are allowed, unless fishing with bait or inside the Catch-and-Release Areas (see below).

 - No other devices may be used to catch fish, except bait tackle to catch baitfish.

-- Daily limit of 5 trout; only 1 trout over 16 inches may be kept.
+- Daily limit of 5 trout; only one trout over 16 inches may be kept.

 Greers Ferry Tailwater Catch-and-Release Areas | In the following areas: